kr1surb4n/copypaster/README.rst

 4. Load CTAGS files as functions and variable names in different tabs (add notebook)
    - choose file to use
    - check if changes
-5. app/styles.py needs complete redesing.
-6. implement tests for app components
+6. implement test for copypaster components
 7. extract app as stand alone project
-9. events and stuff need some fixing and organizing
 10. Move buttons on_events functions to stories

 Credits